cogu/bstr/README.md

 ./bstr_unit
 ```

-### Running unit tests (Windows and Visual Studio)
+### Running unit tests (Windows with Visual Studio)

-Use a command prompt provided by your Visual Studio installation.
-For example, I use "x64 Native Tools Command Prompt for VS2019" which can be found on the start menu.
+Use a Visual Studio command prompt from the start menu, such as "x64 Native Tools Command Prompt for VS2019".
 It conveniently comes pre-installed with a version of CMake that generates Visual Studio projects by default.

 ```cmd